Chapter 6 (House of Cards): Plot

 Spinella performs better than expected during the debate, deflecting Frank's characterization that his union is violent and blaming Congress for failing the nation's children.
 Frank also embarrasses himself when he confuses his vowels, leading to widespread ridicule.
-Shortly afterwards, Frank persuades DNC Chair Patricia Whittaker (Suzanne Savoy) to support Russo's gubernatorial campaign.
+Shortly afterwards, Frank persuades Democratic National Committee Chair Patricia Whittaker (Suzanne Savoy) to support Russo's gubernatorial campaign.
 Frank demands that Russo attend Alcoholics Anonymous meetings and assigns Doug as his sponsor.
 Claire comes up with a plan to develop 1,100 acres of land made available by the closing of the shipyard, creating thousands of jobs in Russo's district.
 Russo leaves a voicemail message for Christina (Kristen Connolly).

 Walker, having lost confidence in Frank following the debate, orders him to gut the bill so that the strike will end.
-Frank argues that they must not concede to the teachers' demands.
+Frank argues that they must not concede to the union's demands.
 Surprised by Frank's defiance, Walker allows him to keep the bill intact.
 After hearing about a drive-by shooting, Frank instructs Zoe to tweet about the 8-year-old child killed in the crossfire, who had been home from school due to the strike.
 Spinella arrives at the Capitol, believing Frank is ready to negotiate.
 Instead, Frank hurls insults at Spinella and reveals that he staged the brick attack.
 Spinella is goaded into punching Frank, who threatens to press charges unless the strike is immediately put to an end.

 Claire makes regular hospital visits for the Underwoods' former bodyguard, Steve, who is dying of pancreatic cancer.
 During one of these visits, Steve takes the opportunity to express his loathing for Frank and his fantasies of being with Claire.
 Claire defends Frank and declares that he is the only man who understood her.
 She then performs a handjob on Steve, embarrassing the man enough for him to ask her to stop.
-Later that night, she informs Frank of the visit, telling him that they are to pay for Steve's funeral.
+Later that night, she informs Frank of the visit, telling him that they are to pay for Steve's funeral when he dies.